|Born||Tatenda Annastacia Mavetera|

 |Notable work||Acted in Studio 263|

-Tatenda Annastacia Mavetera is a popular Zimbabwean actress, talk show hostess, politician and businesswoman.
+Tatenda Annastacia Mavetera is Zimbabwe's Minister of ICT, Postal and Courier Services.
+She is also an actress, talk show hostess, and businesswoman.
 She rose to national stardom when she featured in Zimbabwe's first soap Studio 263 in the New Millenium.
 Mavetera is a politician and a member of Zanu-PF.
 She was elected First Vice President of the PAP Youth and Young People Caucus on 2 July 2022.

 In 2019 Mavetera was said to be studying for a Doctorate in Business Leadership.
 She is a holder of a Masters Degree in Strategic Marketing from Midlands State University and a BSc Management/Marketing Degree from Women’s University in Africa.